phantom-5/notagain_rm--rf/README.md

 notagain_yn.sh
 ```

-It asks for reconfirmation, if you want to delete, while no other commands are filtered and executed as it is.
+It asks for confirmation, if you want to delete, while no other commands are filtered and executed as it is.
 ```

 notagain_timed.sh